Retzilience/aSyphon/README.md

 Routing is implemented by creating and destroying links (port-to-port connections) in the PipeWire graph using `pw-link`. aSyphon is deliberately explicit about this: if a link exists, audio flows; if it does not, it does not.

 ### Monitor output
 Outputs are driven from the hub sink’s monitor ports.
 The monitor is “what is playing into the sink”, exposed as output ports in the PipeWire graph.
-Sending the hub monitor to outputs effectively “duplicates” whatever you fed into the hub.
+Sending the hub monitor to outputs effectively duplicates whatever you fed into the hub.

 ## Input types